mohittilala/Recharge-Application-Python-/README.md

 Now, You need to execute queries.sql in MySQL server for first time only to create database and reqiured table to run this application.

-After a successful of execution of queries.sql, open main.py to run main interface.
+After successful execution of queries.sql, open main.py to run main interface.

 For admin login: